-The most common reason for this issue is that due to incompatible graphics card drivers or graphics device is being overloaded beyond its capabilities.
+The most common reason for this issue is due to incompatible graphics card drivers or graphics devices is being overloaded beyond its capabilities.
 Also system file corruption, Misconfiguration of Windows Update driver conflict, also cause this video_tdr_failure BSOD on windows 10.

-First of all Disconnect, all external devices include printer, scanner, external HDD.
-And restart Windows check if its started normally then one of the external device causing the problem for you.
+First of all Disconnect, all external devices include printers, scanners, and external HDD.
+And restart Windows check if its started normally then one of the external devices causing the problem for you.

-With regular windows updates, Microsoft release several bug fixes to fix the different problem on windows 10.
-So Make sure the latest Windows updates installed on your device.
-Or you can Install latest updates from settings, update & Security, check for updates button.
+With regular windows updates, Microsoft release several bug fixes to fix the different problems on windows 10.
+So Make sure the latest Windows updates are installed on your device.
+Or you can Install the latest updates from settings, update & Security, check for updates button.

 Note: If due to this Windows 10 Blue screen error (video_tdr_failure) System frequently restarts at startup, don’t allow to perform any troubleshooting steps.
-That cause you need boot into safe mode, that start windows with minimum system requirements and allow to perform troubleshooting steps below.
+That cause you need boot into safe mode, which start windows with minimum system requirements and allows to perform the troubleshooting steps below.

 Update/reinstall graphics driver

-As discussed before, outdated, incompatible display (graphics) driver is the most common reason behind this BSOD.
-First Try updating the Graphics card drivers from device manager and check if it helps:
+As discussed before, an outdated, incompatible display (graphics) driver is the most common reason behind this BSOD.
+First Try updating the Graphics card drivers from the device manager and check if it helps:

 - Open run command by pressing Windows key + Rand type “devmgmt.msc” (without quotes) and hit Enter.